 Right now we are in the world of the Coronavirus Shutdown.
 This is a nationwide shutdown to try and stop the spread of COVID19.
 Not only have we had to build a whole way to educate our children; we have had to create an entirely new way to work from home and continue with activities.
 My daughter and husband take karate lessons.
-Well they are fortunate to belong to an awesome studio who quickly adapted and built new programs for all their levels of students to join classes remotely.
+Well, they are fortunate to belong to an awesome studio that quickly adapted and built new programs for all their levels of students to join classes remotely.
 How to keep your children entertained and productive during the coronavirus lockdown?
 There is still a great deal you can do even with the shutdown.
-Be creative, have fun and work on bonding activities for your family.
+Be creative, have fun, and work on bonding activities for your family.

 Find Extracurricular Activities

 If your child is less than interested in sports, suggest that they find an extracurricular event at school that might interest them.
 They can play music, sing, dance, join the debate team, or be a part of the student council.
-Finding something that they enjoy builds their self esteem, teaches them a new skill, and allows them to form relationships with others.
+Finding something that they enjoy builds their self-esteem, teaches them a new skill, and allows them to form relationships with others.

 Put Them To Work

 While it might not be as much fun as going outside to play, giving your children chores to do takes them away from electronic devices and keeps them mobile.
-Giving them work to do also teaches them responsibility and alleviates the amount of household tasks you have to do.
+Giving them work to do also teaches them responsibility and alleviates the number of household tasks you have to do.
 Some jobs, such as taking out the trash, vacuuming, sweeping, or cleaning their room works muscle groups that would be sedentary in front of a device.
 If you wish, you can develop a reward system with them to encourage them to want to do their chores.